FirebaseExtended/bolt/README.md

     $ npm install --global firebase-bolt

-Execute the Bolt compiler from the command line (it reads a Bolt file from standard input and write a JSON rules file to standard output):
+Execute the Bolt compiler from the command line (it reads a Bolt file from standard input and writes a JSON rules file to standard output):

     $ firebase-bolt < rules.bolt > rules.json

-You can then upload the resulting firebase.json file via the [firebase command line](https://www.firebase.com/docs/hosting/command-line-tool.html):
+You can then upload the resulting rules.json file via the [firebase command line](https://www.firebase.com/docs/hosting/command-line-tool.html):

     $ firebase deploy

-_The firebase command line tool version 2 will also compile your bolt file directly if you have firebase-bolt installed and you use the .bolt file extension in the rules property of your firebase.json configuration file._
+_The firebase command line tool version 2 will also compile your Bolt file directly if you have firebase-bolt installed and you use the .bolt file extension in the rules property of your firebase.json configuration file._